Students' Council is the ultimate authority in the Students' Union. It consists of 40 members:

 The Standing Orders for Students' Council can be found here.

 Meetings of Students' Council are generally every second Tuesday at 6:00 PM.
 Meetings are open to the public except when Council moves in camera to discuss sensitive business.
 Students' Council welcomes input from the public during meetings, but please be aware that all meetings of the Council observe Robert's Rules of Order.
 If you are interested in attending a meeting of Students' Council, please check the meeting schedule for information for when and where the next Council meeting will take place.
+Can't make it to the meeting?
+Check out the Council live stream!

 While Students' Council has delegated some of its authority to its various committees, notably the Discipline, Interpretation, and Enforcement Board and the Executive Committee, it retains ultimate control and authority over the elected Executive Officers, staff, all monies collected under its authority, and any subsidiary body created under its auspices.
 In short, all power, control and responsibility ultimately is vested in Council.